Lab 2: Shell Scripting & Git

 Part C

 In this section, we will learn additional git commands to cover some workflows you are likely to encounter working on your projects.
 We provide a brief summary of different commands and links to related materials.
 For a more thorough and interactive introduction to git, we recommend the Git branching tutorial.
-At the end of this section, you will be taking a quiz on Canvas.
+You will be completing activities in this section to learn the usage of each of these commands.

 Git Branching tutorial